AuthorCarpentry/FSCI-2018/04-dynamic.md

 The reason for the two files is that some of the references cited in our reproducible report represent `R` packages used to generate the report. `R` packages are continually updated in the [The Comprehensive R Archive Network, CRAN](https://cran.r-project.org/).
 If we manually maintained the bibliography file we'd be editing it continually to reflect the new version of any `R` package we use.

-Alternatively, we can use the `write_bib.R` function in `knitr` to dynamically generate a `packages.bib` file for all the `R` packages referenced in the report.
-This more powerful and efficient form of literature programming provides certainty that the references are always up-to-date!
+Alternatively, we can use the `write_bib.R` function in `knitr` to dynamically generate a `packages.bib` file for all the R packages referenced in the report.
+This more powerful and efficient form of literate programming provides certainty that the references are always up-to-date!

 In this exercise, let's add the citation for the `DT` and the  `rorcid` packages that we'll be using later on in this lesson.